rqlite/rqlite/DOC/FAQ.md

 ## How do I access the database?
 The primary way to access the database is via the [HTTP API](https://github.com/rqlite/rqlite/blob/master/DOC/DATA_API.md).
 You can access it directly, or use a [client library](https://github.com/rqlite).
 For more casual use you can use the [command line tool](https://github.com/rqlite/rqlite/blob/master/DOC/CLI.md).
 It is also technically possible to [read the SQLite file directly](https://github.com/rqlite/rqlite/blob/master/DOC/FAQ.md#can-i-read-the-sqlite-file-directly), but it's not officially supported.

+## Is it a drop-in replacement for SQLite?
+No. While it does use SQLite as its storage engine, you must only write to the database via the [HTTP API](https://github.com/rqlite/rqlite/blob/master/DOC/DATA_API.md).
+That said, since it basically exposes SQLite, all the power of that database is available.
+It is also possible that any system built on top of SQLite only needs small changes to work with rqlite.

 ## Can any node execute a write request, and have the system "synchronize it all"?
 The first thing to understand is that you can send your write-request to any node in the cluster, and rqlite will do the right thing automatically.
 You do not need to direct your write requests specifically to the leader.